3034 Rose Street,

 No one has favorited this theater yet

-A modest neighborhood house, the Rose Theatre (later renamed the Village Cinema) closed in 1981 and was subsequently demolished.
+A modest neighborhood house, the Rose Theatre was later renamed the Village Cinema and after screening adult movies for a while, it closed in 1981 and was subsequently demolished.

 Just login to your account and subscribe to this theater